The Youngest Town in Slovenia and its Distinctiveness

 Situated on the border to Italy, Nova Gorica is a unique place even in a wider European context.

 It was built only after the Second World War, and has been evolving its peculiar, ever-youthful identity ever since, drawing inspiration from several cultures coming into contact at this specific junction of worlds.
 If we would have to describe Nova Gorica with as little words as possible, we would call it a town of variety and roses.
+In 2025 the European Capital of Culture (ECC) will be hosted by Slovenia and Germany, while the Slovenian cultural capital is being jointly represented by the two Goricas, Nova Gorica in Slovenia and Gorizia in Italy.

 The foundation stone for Nova Gorica was laid on 13 June 1948; in the wake of the postwar delineation of the territory, the town of Gorica (today Gorizia, Italy) – the heart of the region – was assigned to Italy.